What is Service Premium?

-The SPP is provided for schools to provide mainly pastoral support for Service children, whereas the Pupil Premium was introduced to raise attainment and accelerate progress within disadvantaged groups.
+The SP is provided for schools to provide mainly pastoral support for Service children, whereas the Pupil Premium was introduced to raise attainment and accelerate progress within disadvantaged groups.

 - Supporting Service children (and other learners in the class) in preparing for both inward and outward transition.